Charter of the Forest: Development

 By Tudor times, most of the laws served mainly to protect the timber in royal forests.
 Some clauses in the Laws of Forests remained in force until the 1970s.
 The special courts still exist in the New Forest and the Forest of Dean.
 In this respect, the charter was the statute that remained longest in force in England, from 1217 until superseded by the Wild Creatures and Forest Laws Act 1971.

+The whole act, so far as unrepealed, was repealed by section 1(4) of, and the schedule to, the Wild Creatures and Forest Laws Act 1971, which came into force on 1 July 1971.

 The charter was a vehicle for asserting the values of the commons and the right of commoners against the state and the forces of commodification.
-The Act that replaced it was about the protection of nature and administering the commodification of natural resources.
+The act that replaced it was about the protection of nature and administering the commodification of natural resources.

 To mark 800 years of the Charter of the Forest, in 2017, the Woodland Trust and more than 50 other cross-sector organisations joined forces to create and launch a Charter for Trees, Woods and People, reflecting the modern relationship with trees and woods in the landscape for people in the UK.